dhall-lang/dhall-lang/README.md

 * The first argument is the element type of the input list
 * The second argument is the element type of the output list
 * The third argument is the function to apply to each element of the list
-* The fourt argument is the input list
+* The fourth argument is the input list

 ... and the result is the output list